Wineman's: Purchase by Boston Stores (1984)

 In 1984, Boston Stores (the chain headquartered in Southern California; there were other chains similarly named) acquired Wineman's.
-The Corona, Mission Viejo, and Placentia stores were subsequently advertised as Boston Store branches.
+The Mission Viejo and Placentia stores were subsequently advertised as Boston Store branches.
 There is no record of the Huntington Park Wineman's store ever having operated as a Boston Store.
 Garden Grove, Corona and Monrovia were closed before the acquisition by Boston Stores.
 Boston Stores went out of business in 1996.